kmaterna/Tutorial_research_skills/Coding_basics/2_Code_theory/readme.md

 ### Compute
 * Compute functions are where the core of your program lives.
-They may loop over data, do mathematical computations, build models.
+They may loop over data, do mathematical computations, build models, or other cool things.

 * Compute functions take arrays of data (in memory) as their inputs.
 They should not know where the data came from, what format the data came in, or what file it lived in.

+* Compute functions also take in configuration parameters as their inputs.
+They should not have any hard-coded values (ideally).

 * Compute functions produce outputs that are arrays of data (in memory).
 They should not write to files.

 * Mathematical compute functions should be as pure and as separate as possible.
-This allows the code to be easily fixed if you have a sign error, etc. It is okay to write a mathematical function with one line (it's better than copying the same math over and over, creating the potential for accidental mistakes!).
+This allows the code to be easily fixed if you have a sign error, etc.
+  * It is okay to write a mathematical function with one line (it's better than copying the same math over and over, creating the potential for accidental mistakes!).

 * Compute functions should be designed with print statements, to allow the user to understand what the program is doing.
 These help debug problems when the program breaks.
   * Good things to print: sizes of arrays, status of computation, error messages (divide by zero).
 ```
 def second_invariant(exx, exy, eyy):
 	e2nd = exx*eyy - exy*exy;  # An example of a one-line mathematical compute function for strain tensors.